thenotoriousAKM/Business-Card-Data-Extractor/README.md

 # Card Data Extractor

 ## Overview
-This project demonstrates a pipeline that extracts information from cards (ID,Business Card, Govt Cards), classfies it based on card details, pre-processes it into json format and finally stores it into a database.
+This project demonstrates a pipeline that extracts information from cards (ID,Business Card, Govt Cards), classifies it based on card details, pre-processes it into json format and finally stores it into a database.

 ##### Note:
 The API Keys and the Connection String have been replaced for security reasons, please use your own.